Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   the pattern will be applied to the blob name without the container name.
   Globbing of wildcards must be disabled such that the script can read the include pattern without the shell expanding the wildcards, if specified.
-- Due to an underlying issue with the Azure Python Storage SDK, file or blob names with ``?`` character in them cannot be uploaded or downloaded using a shared storage account key.
-Please connect with a SAS key if this functionality is required.
+- Empty directories are not created locally when downloading from an Azure file share which has empty directories.
+- Empty directories are not deleted if ``--delete`` is specified and no files remain in the directory on the Azure file share.

 Performance Notes
 -----------------

 - Most likely, you will need to tweak the ``--numworkers`` argument that best suits your environment.
-The default is the number of CPUs on the running machine multiplied by 3.
+The default is the number of CPUs on the running machine multiplied by 3 (except when transferring to/from file shares).
   Increasing this number (or even using the default) may not provide the optimal balance between concurrency and your network conditions.
   Additionally, this number may not work properly if you are attempting to run multiple blobxfer sessions in parallel from one machine or IP address.
   Futhermore, this number may be defaulted to be set too high if encryption is enabled and the machine cannot handle processing multiple threads in parallel.
+- Computing file MD5 can be time consuming for large files.
+If integrity checking or rsync-like capability is not required, specify ``--no-computefilemd5`` to disable MD5 computation for files.
+- File share performance can be "slow" or become a bottleneck, especially for file shares containing thousands of files as multiple REST calls must be performed for each file.
+Currently, a single file share has a limit of up to 60 MB/s and 1000 8KB IOPS.
+Please refer to the `Azure Storage Scalability and Performance Targets`_ for performance targets and limits regarding Azure Storage Blobs and Files.
+If scalable high performance is required, consider using blob storage or multiple file shares.
 - Using SAS keys may provide the best performance as the script bypasses the Azure Storage Python SDK and uses requests/urllib3 directly with Azure Storage endpoints.
+Transfers to/from Azure Files will always use the Azure Storage Python SDK even with SAS keys.
 - As of requests 2.6.0 and Python versions < 2.7.9 (i.e., interpreter found
   on default Ubuntu 14.04 installations), if certain packages are installed, as those found in ``requests[security]`` then the underlying ``urllib3``